DiogoUM/CP/README.md

 analize and ratiocinate about the program itself.
 For this we didn't focus on the technological aspects of programming, instead we focused in the methodological rigor in order to build quality software.
 Doing so we achieved a 19 grade out of 20.

-Both the problems and its resolution, including a detailed explanation of each one, can be found in the file named "cp2122t.pdf".
+Both the problems and its resolution, including a detailed explanation of each one, can be found in the file named "cp2122t.pdf", which was made in LaTex.